 - Personal trainers can also work with athletes doing athletic therapy.

 To decide which of these areas interests you the most, see if you can speak to someone already in the field.
 You can contact a facility where they work, or even organising to job shadow them for a day.
 This way you can choose the right courses for you.

 Step two: get A qualification to become a personal trainer

-There are two routes to becoming a personal trainer: take an academic degree followed by a personal training qualification, or just take the latter.
+There are two routes to becoming a personal trainer: take an academic degree followed by a personal training course, or just take the latter.

 An academic degree will help you.
 These can be in physical education, human kinetics, kinesiology and human movement science programmes.
 These will improve your chances of getting a job.
 However, having a personal training qualification without a degree should not hinder your progress.

 You have to start with an entry-level personal trainer award which will cover all the basics of becoming a gym instructor.
 You can choose to do this intensely (with the YMCA you can have your basic qualification in 45 days) or take it module by module, working it around any other commitments you’ve got.
 The basic qualification is both practical and theoretical, so you’ll need to be fit and ready to go as well as ready to learn.